 - Cost per acquisition (CPA) pricing.
 Set a target CPA and pay only when your ad leads to a conversion.

-There are four methods you can employ to lower your advertising costs when using Google AdWords.
+There are four methods you can employ to lower your advertising costs when using Google AdWords using proper Google Ads Management.

-- Raising your Quality Score.
-If you have an excellent Quality Score, it can lower your cost per click significantly, impacting your overall advertising cost.
+Raising your Quality Score.
+If you have an excellent Google ad rating, it can lower your cost per click significantly, impacting your overall advertising cost.
 You raise your Quality Score by raising your click-through rate, which you can do by writing highly relevant ads that entice people to click.

 The Cost of Advertising: Facebook Ads